+Consistent detection: within tasks.
 Given that results issuing from a single index could occur haphazardly, here we again consider the overall consistency of an individual's responses to conflict on all three detection indexes, the results of which are summarized in Table 4.
-The general pattern parallels what was found earlier in Study 2, though there are slightly fewer consistent non-detectors (those who registered on none of the three indexes) on these two tasks (11.5% in the base-rate case; 3.6% in the conjunction case compared to 20% for the bat and ball task in Study 2).
+The general pattern parallels what was found earlier in Study 2, although there are slightly fewer consistent non-detectors (those who registered on none of the three indexes) on these two tasks (11.5% in the base-rate case; 3.6% in the conjunction case compared to 20% for the bat-and-ball task in Study 2).
 The consistent detectors-those who registered on at least two of the three indexes-accounted for the majority of the biased sample: 67.6% detected consistently in the base-rate case and 75.6% did so in the conjunction case.

 Correlations across measures.
 As in Study 2, one can also calculate correlations between the detection indexes.
-Note that confidence values for these correlational analyses were recoded (i.e., we reversed the sign) such that a positive association implies that the expected conflict detection effect was present on both measures.
-For the base-rate task, we observed a correlation between the confidence and response time indexes, r = .27, p < .001.
-Response time also significantly correlated with confidence response time, r = .16, p < .05, and there was a marginally significant correlation between confidence and confidence response time r = .14, p < .08.
-For the conjunction task, we observe a strong correlation between the confidence and response time indexes, r = .43, p < .001.
-The correlation between response time and confidence response time, r = -.07, p = .36, and confidence and confidence response time r = .01, p = .87, did not reach significance.
-In sum, in line with the findings in Study 2 these data suggest that confidence and response time show the strongest association.
-Hence, one can again conclude that for consistent detectors who show detection on 2 out of 3 measures, these measures are most likely to entail the response time and confidence measures.
+Note that confidence values for these correlational analyses were recoded (i.e. we reversed the sign) such that a positive association implies that the expected conflict detection effect was present on both measures.
+For the base-rate task, we observed a correlation between the confidence and response time indexes, r=0.27, p<0.001.
+Response time also significantly correlated with confidence response time, r=0.16, p<0.05, and there was a marginally significant correlation between confidence and confidence response time r=0.14, p<0.08.
+For the conjunction task, we observe a strong correlation between the confidence and response time indexes, r=0.43, p<0.001.
+The correlation between response time and confidence response time, r=-.07, p=0.36, and confidence and confidence response time r=0.01, p=0.87, did not reach significance.
+In sum, in line with the findings in Study 2, these data suggest that confidence and response time show the strongest association.
+Hence, one can again conclude that for consistent detectors who show detection on two of three measures, these measures are most likely to entail the response time and confidence measures.